 You don’t need to post everything that happens to you.
 “I have a friend who posts every time she’s in the ER,” Hosage says.
 “You don’t want to say that discrimination exists out there, but discrimination exists.
 If somebody does a search and they see something that isn’t appealing to them, it could affect a hiring decision.”
 Before you share, consider: What would a potential employer think if they read this?

 5. Do Learn to Love Your Privacy Settings

 We know what you’re thinking: How are you supposed to have any fun online if you can’t be yourself?
 It’s fine to be a little looser on Facebook or Instagram—if you keep those profiles private.
-Either lock down your privacy settings (you can also change your profile name to a nickname or first-plus-middle for extra anonymity) or keep your posts aboveboard.
+Lock down your privacy settings (you can also change your profile name to a nickname ).
+You can also keep your posts aboveboard.

 6. Don’t Trash Talk Your Employer

 “We’ve seen this occur on multiple occasions where an offer letter is rescinded due to a candidate’s bad-mouthing of a current or former employer on social media,” says Robert Moses, founder of The Corporate Con/noisseur.
 Doing so makes you look unprofessional and negative—qualities most hiring managers aren’t eager to add to their teams.